Waste and Recycling

 Household Waste and Recycling Guide

-This handy guide tells you what goes into each of your three household bins and what you can and can't recycle.
+This guide tells you what you can put into each of your three household bins, and what you can and can't recycle.

 The guide includes dates for your regular household bin collection and the annual hardwaste and chemical collection services.